Small guide to Otranto/Apulia – The splendid door to the Orient”

 • Hydra boat excursions: excursions to the charming Adriatic coast with many highlights such as caves, inlets, and sandy beaches.
 See the video below.

 • I Laghi Alimini are two interconnected lakes forming an Oasi Naturale just north of Otranto.
-Home to a wide range of flora and fauna and a popular stopping-off point for numerous species of migratory birds, including the flamingos.
-Hence, It is a popular place with nature lovers.
+They are home to a wide range of flora and fauna and a popular stopping-off point for numerous species of migratory birds, including the flamingos.
+Hence, they are popular places with nature lovers.
 The largest lake is connected to the sea and the beaches that can only be reached on foot.
-The most famous beach is Baia dei Turchi, where Gedik Ahmed Pasha and his fleet reportedly disembarked before attacking the Otranto.
+The most famous beach is Baia dei Turchi, where Gedik Ahmed Pasha and his fleet reportedly disembarked before attacking Otranto.

 • Just south of Otranto, Punto Palascia (also known as Capo d’Otranto) is Italy’s easternmost point.
 Numerous cliffs, stunning sea views, a lighthouse, and an unspoiled landscape make it an ideal spot for coastal walking.